FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Proofs for the structural results

 For the model-based version using the witness rank, the arguments are more straightforward. \begin{proposition} The low rank MDP model with any candidate model class $\Pcal$ has witness rank at most $d$, with norm parameter $O(\sqrt{d})$.
 Additionally, for any explicitly specified reward function $R$ with range $[0,1]$ and under~\pref{assum:realizability}, the algorithm of~\citet{sun2018model} (with witness class of all bounded functions) has sample complexity $\otil\rbr{\poly(d,K,H,\log |\Phi||\Upsilon|,\varepsilon^{-1})}$. \end{proposition} \begin{proof} Given a model $M$ and an explicit reward function $R$, we use $\pi_M$ to denote the optimal policy for $R$ with transitions governed by $M$.
 Then, for two models $M_1,M_2$ and a time step $h$ the witness model misfit, when instantiated with the test function class as all bounded functions, is defined as

 Here we use the notation $M(\cdot \mid x_h,a_h)$ to denote the transition operator implied by $M$ at stage $h$.
 Recall that $\Mcal$ is the true MDP.
-In words, the witness model misfit is the one-step total variation error between candidate model $M_2$ and the true environment $\Mcal$ on the data distribution induced by executing policy $\pi_{M_1}$ in the world for $h$ steps.
+In words, the witness model misfit is the one-step TV error between candidate model $M_2$ and the true environment $\Mcal$ on the data distribution induced by executing policy $\pi_{M_1}$ for $h$ steps.

 Using the backing up argument from the proof of~\pref{prop:bellman}, it is easy to see that the witness model misfit admits a factorization as

 where $\Delta(x_h,M_2)$ is the expected total variation distance between $M_2$ and $\Mcal$ on $(x_h,\pi_{M_2}(x_h))$.
 Based on this calculation, the witness rank is at most $d$ and the normalization parameter is at most $O(\sqrt{d})$.
 It is more straightforward to see that realizability holds here, and so the algorithm of~\citet{sun2018model} has the stated sample complexity. \end{proof}